Hussein-L-AlMadhachi/clanga/README.md

+> Documentation are in Beta

 # Clang-Compose

-Clang-Compose is a JavaScript-to-CSS generator rather than being CSS-in-JS. it is designed to simplify the process of creating dynamic and reusable CSS styles directly from your JavaScript code.
+Clang-Compose is a JavaScript-to-CSS generator — not a CSS-in-JS library.. it is designed to simplify the process of creating dynamic and reusable CSS styles directly from your JavaScript code.

 you no longer need to write CSS